Quantitative Finance (QFGB)

 Introduces modern credit risk models with particular focus on credit derivative instruments.
 Focuses on derivative market methods, rather than accounting analyses of business risks.
 Exposes students to institutional practices and commonly used data.
 Students will be expected to thoroughly understand professional software output, along with the risks and rewards of credit product strategies.

-This course uses C++ to solve Finance problems.
+This course uses C++ to solve finance problems.
 Two types of students will take this course.
-One type is the student with a strong computer programmiing background (perhaps an engineering undergraduate), but who has not taken C++ or applied it to finance problems.
-The other type may have been a finance undergraduate student who has little computer programmming experience before entering the MSQF program.
-The latter student must take the spring introduction to C++ course offered by the computer science department as a prerequisite to taking this course in their second fall term.
+One type is the student with a strong computer programming background (perhaps an engineering undergraduate), but who has not taken C++ or applied it to finance problems.
+The other type may have been a finance undergraduate student who had little computer programming experience before entering the MSQF program.
+The latter student must take the spring introduction to C++ course offered by the computer science department before taking this course in their second fall term.